ryanmark1867/node/README.md

  * The notebook downloads data from dropbox.
 You will need __1-5Gb__ of disk space depending on dataset.

 We showcase two typical learning scenarios for classification and regression.
 Please consult the original paper for training details.

+Items that needed to be updated to get year_node_8layers.ipynb to work in Colab:
+* needed to pip install: tensorboardX, qhoptim, category_encoders
+* needed to crawl through imports to get them resolve correctly

+`from lib import data as datalib from lib import arch from lib import nn_utils from lib import utils from lib import trainer as trainerlib`

+* needed to update references to items from the above imports to refer to the specific import